kogotko/carburetor/doc/source/topics/settings.rst

 For use with the port binding extension.
 Use this to explicitly set which VNIC types are supported; only those listed will be shown when creating or editing a port.
-VNIC types include normal, direct, direct-physical, macvtap and baremetal.
+VNIC types include normal, direct and macvtap.
 By default all VNIC types will be available to choose from.

 Example ``['normal', 'direct']``